St Edmund's Monument

 Summary

-A commemorative memorial in the form of a cross, erected in 1849 marking the site, according to legend, where Edmund, King of East Anglia, subsequently St Edmund the Martyr, Patron Saint of England, was executed by the Danes in AD 870.
+A commemorative memorial in the form of a cross, erected in the mid-C19 marking the site, according to legend, where Edmund, King of East Anglia, subsequently St Edmund the Martyr, Patron Saint of England, was executed by the Danes in AD 870; the shaft was replaced following storm damage in 1907.

 Reasons for Designation

-The St Edmund's Monument located on Abbey Hill, Hoxne in Suffolk, which was erected in 1849 to commemorate the execution by the Danes of Edmund, King of East Anglia and subsequently St Edmund the Martyr, in AD 870, is listed at Grade II for the following principal reasons:
+The St Edmund's Monument located on Abbey Hill, Hoxne in Suffolk, which was erected in the mid-C19 to commemorate the execution by the Danes of Edmund, King of East Anglia and subsequently St Edmund the Martyr, in AD 870, is listed at Grade II for the following principal reasons:

 Historic interest: